 LocationAmsterdam, The Netherlands

-From the architect.
+Text description provided by the architects.
 The RAI Exhibition and Congress Centre has been extended with a new building, Elicium (from Elysium, meaning a delightful place).
 Its lower component, the Expo Foyer or 'Ballroom', hovers 5 metres above street level and is attached to the existing complex on both sides by aerial walkways.

 This creates a circuit or perimeter walk, transforming the old forecourt into an 'enclosed garden'.
 Shifted up half a storey alongside the Expo Foyer are five congress halls; these are spatially linked but can be used separately.
 The Ballroom is a single large column-free space that may be divided up using sliding partitions.
 A seven-storey stack rises above the congress halls.
 Elicium puts the RAI in a better position to attract large multi-day international events and gives it a bold new front.